 Joining the faculty this year on the Summer Academy, will be Portuguese pianist Artur Pizarro, and Irish pianist and pedagogue John O’ Conor, who is Honorary Patron.
 Edmund Battersby and Evelyne Brancart (from Indiana University), Lance Coburn (an Australian pianist, residing in Ireland) and Artistic Director Archie Chen, will also be coaching and giving recitals.

 Both International Piano Magazine and Bluthner pianos are on board as partners for the festival, the latter supplying excellent instruments for the concert series.
 The course is limited to 16 students and is designed for advanced pianists over the age of 18.
-There are scholarships available and the closing date for entry is April 18th, so you will need to get moving if interested!.
-Here’s a recent review of the festival from the International Piano Magazine and you can find out lots more about the course here.
+There are scholarships available and the closing date for entry is April 18th, so you will need to get moving if interested!

 You can find out more about my other piano publications and compositions here.